Mitt Romney says he may skip 2020 presidential endorsement

 “I don’t think endorsements are worth a thimble of spit,” the Republican former presidential candidate told reporters during an annual gathering of political leaders, wealthy donors and powerful businesspeople in the Utah ski-resort town of Park City.
 “I wouldn’t be surprised if I stay out of the endorsements.”

-Romney wrote in the name of his wife, Ann, on his 2016 ballot, saying, “I still think she’s doing a fine job.”
+Romney wrote in the name of his wife, Ann, on his 2016 ballot and said Tuesday, “I still think she’s doing a fine job.”

-The senator repeated his view that Trump will likely win re-election in 2020 as an incumbent presiding over a strong economy, though “it’s not a sure thing.”
+The senator said it’s still too early for endorsements but repeated his view that Trump will likely win re-election in 2020 as an incumbent presiding over a strong economy, though “it’s not a sure thing.”

-Romney has been one of the president’s fiercest GOP critics at times, though he’s also backed Trump on other issues.
+Romney has been one of the president’s fiercest GOP critics at times, though he’s also supported Trump on other issues.
+The president endorsed Romney’s Senate run.

 Romney said he opposed Trump’s proposal to impose tariffs on Mexico to force the U.S. ally to stem the flow of migrants.

-Trump had set a Monday deadline to impose the tariffs but said Friday that the U.S. may strike a deal to avert them .
-Many Republicans and businesses have urged Trump to reconsider the plan, which could have enormous economic implications for both countries.
+Trump had set a Monday deadline to impose the tariffs but the U.S and Mexico reached a deal Friday avert them.
+Many Republicans and businesses had urged Trump to reconsider the plan, which could have enormous economic implications for both countries.

 Romney agreed, saying Mexico is a friend to the U.S.